nomad64/occdailyvolume/README.md

 ## AI Assistance

-Portions of this project were developed with the assistance of Google's Gemini.
+Portions of this project were developed with the assistance of Google's Gemini and Anthropic's Claude.
 Human oversight was used to review and integrate the AI-generated code.